 || Use the corresponding toolbar buttons on Tools toolbar.
 Origin supports:

 | Insert Equation, Word Object, Excel Object, Other OLE Object

-You can download a free App from the OriginLab File Exchange, for adding LaTeX objects to worksheets and graphs.
+- Insert Equation button group on the Tools toolbar.
+For equations, note that you can download a free App from the OriginLab File Exchange, for adding LaTeX objects to worksheets and graphs.

 | Insert Image